mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 ```

 The rover will be controlled by periodically sending the currently set speeds to
-it every 50 milliseconds.
-We do this instead of simply sending one command every
+it every 50 milliseconds while it is not stopped.
+We do this instead of simply
-time something changes as there is potential for api calls to be lost over the
+sending one command every time something changes as it gives a more predictable
-network.
-By constantly sending the commands it wont matter if a few get lost as
+number of requests sent and conversely that the rover needs to processes,
-we only have to wait 50 milliseconds to correct it rather then sending another
+effectively stopping you from overwhelming the rover with a burst of requests if
-command.
-This also lets us build some fail safes into the rovers rest api, for
+you change the speed slider too quickly.
+It will also lets us build some fail
-example we could get it to auto stop if it does not receive a command within 200
+safes into the rovers rest api.
+For example we could get it to auto stop if no
-milliseconds such as if we lose connection completely but we will not be looking
+request has been received in 200 milliseconds due to a connection loss or a
-at that in this post.
+browser crash.
+We will however not be looking at that in this post.

 There is a trade off with how often we send the commands, slower and it is less
 responsive, faster and it requires more processing to handle all of the
 requests.
 50-100 milliseconds gave a good balance between these values but it
-was noted that the rest api is heaver on the cpu then I would have really liked.
+was noted that the rest api is heaver on the pis cpu then I would have really
-We will looking at more efficient ways to do this in the future for now it is
+liked.
+We will looking at more efficient ways to do this in the future for now
-good enough for the current task.
+it is good enough for the current task.

 ```javascript
     toggleStopped() {